object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

     $ python3.11 --version

-If this fails, then the relevant Python version isn't (installed) and you will need to use a different version, or install it.
+If this fails, then the relevant Python version isn't (correctly) installed and you will need to use a different version, or install it.

 .. _create_venv: